-One of the great things about quick breads is that you can use the same batter to make muffins, mini loaves, jumbo loaves, or rounds.
-But each size requires different baking times -- and some require different baking temperatures.
+One of the great things about quick breads is that you can use the same batter to make loaves, muffins, coffeecakes, and Bundt cakes.
+But note that each size requires different baking times — and some require different baking temperatures.
 The larger and thicker the loaf, the longer it's going to take to bake.
-So if you're using a different size baking pan than your recipe calls for, be sure to adjust the baking time accordingly -- and check the bread often.
+So if you're using a different size baking pan than your recipe calls for, be sure to adjust the baking time accordingly — and check the bread often.

 If you're adding dried fruit, try soaking it first.
 This will moisten the fruit, make it tender and juicy, and also preserve the bread's moisture.

 - To soak dried fruit, place it in a heatproof bowl and pour over just enough boiling water to cover.
 Let it soak about 15 minutes, then drain and add to the batter.

 - For added flavor, soak fruit in hot apple or orange juice — or soak it overnight in whiskey, rum, or brandy.